ae382101-dot/Lead-generation-V1/README.md

-# 📍 Lead Generation System — V1
+# 📍 Lead Generation System—V1 google map scrap

 Automated pipeline that scrapes business leads from Google Maps, analyzes them with AI, and stores results in Airtable — built with n8n.